HD 212771: Planetary system

 In 2010, a group of astronomers at the Keck Observatory surveyed several subgiant stars for extrasolar planets via Doppler spectroscopy They happened to find a massive Jupiter-like planet orbiting HD 212771.

 HD 212771 is named Lionrock.
 The name was selected in the NameExoWorlds campaign by Hong Kong, during the 100th anniversary of the IAU.
 It is named after the Lion Rock.
-The planet is name Victoriapeak, after the Victoria Peak.
+The planet is named Victoriapeak, after the Victoria Peak.